Caramel Shortbread Chocolate Bark

 - Dollop the caramel over the hardened chocolate and shortbread and using a knife, gently spread it all over.

 - Heat the white chocolate then pour over the top, using a knife to gently spread it all over, making sure you evenly coat the other ingredients.
 There should be enough chocolate to complete cover everything.
 Allow to set completely.
 PLEASE NOTE: do not put it in the fridge as the chocolate will splinter when you cut it.
+This is great for a normal bark, but not for this recipe.

 - When ready, take a sharp knife that has been held under a hot tap.
 Place the knife where you want to cut the bark and let it slide through rather than cutting it.
 You will have a little resistance when you reach the shortbread.
 Some of the white chocolate will crack but this often unpreventable.
 I cut mine into 9 squares (but they were big) so 12 would work just as well.
 Enjoy!